srenisivadas/RentWise/README.md

 - **Blood Donation** – Donated blood and supported basic assistance tasks during the camp.

  <!-- add the location where you have panted -->
-- **Tree Plantation Drive** – Participated by planting trees and contributing to environmental improvement.
+- **Tree Plantation Drive** – Participated by planting  4 trees and contributing to environmental improvement.

   <!-- add the location where you helped -->
-- **Helping Elder Citizens** – Assisted two elderly individuals with simple daily tasks and provided support where needed.
+- **Helping Elder Citizens** – Assisted eight elderly individuals with simple daily tasks and provided support where needed.

 <!-- you can write impacts according to your experience in your words-->